Meeting and Webinar IDs

 - An instant meeting ID expires when the instant meeting ends.

 - You can start your scheduled meetings at any time after you scheduled them.

 - If the meeting doesn’t appear in your upcoming or previous meeting list in the web portal, it can't be started.

 Scheduled, non-recurring meetings

 - A scheduled, non-recurring meeting ID (also known as a one-time meeting ID) will expire 30 days after the scheduled date.
 If you restart the same meeting ID within the 30 days, it will remain valid for another 30 days.

 - Scheduled meetings can be started at any time before the scheduled time as long as the meeting ID is not expired or deleted.

 - A recurring meeting ID expires if you haven't started a meeting occurrence for 365 days.

 - You can re-use the meeting ID for future occurrences, resetting the 365 day timer.

 Note: When scheduling meetings with the Outlook or Google Calendar integrations, especially recurring meetings, please refer to the Zoom web portal for the most accurate scheduled date/time information.

 - Webinar IDs will expire and be unusable past the webinars scheduled end-time if the webinar is not currently in progress.

-- Webinars are deleted 30 days after the scheduled end time.
+- Webinars are deleted 90 days after the scheduled end time or last modification.

 Expired or deleted meetings